shengchenyang/AyugeSpiderTools/README_en.rst

 example file has been provided.
 Please fill in the required content for testing, then:

 - You can directly use tox to run the tests.
-- As this library is developed with `poetry`_, you can simply run poetry install in a new environment, and then manually run the target test or the pytest command for testing.
+- As this library is developed with `uv`_, you can simply run make start in a new \
+  environment, and then manually run the target test or the pytest command for testing.
 - Alternatively, you can use the make tool, run make start, and then make test.